QualiTorque/torque-vs-code-extensions/README.md

 ### Validation

-There is quite a long list of things being validated by this extension including general yaml schema validation and more complex dynamic checks.
+There is quite a long list of things being validated by this extension including general YAML schema validation and more complex dynamic checks.
 Some of them are the following:

-- Validate if app/service mentioned in a blueprint exists
+- Validate if an app/service mentioned in a blueprint exists
-- Validate that variables mentioned in Torque files are defined in inputs section
+- Validate that variables mentioned in Torque files are defined in the inputs section
 - Allow accepting variables to specific nodes only
 - Check existence of referenced files (scripts, terraform files)
 - ... and many others